DCFS supervisor who oversaw case involving toddler's overdose death resigns

 DCFS said Friday that the employee who oversaw Mitchell Robinson III's case has resigned from the agency.
 Officials have told WBRZ that the child's previous overdoses were reported to the agency at least three times before his death.

+"I’m sure the governor’s staff would prefer I simply remain silent, but I will not," Hughes said.
+"I have an obligation to the public to stand for what’s right, even if it’s not popular.
+I won’t relent or stand down."

-The department released a statement detailing its review of the case and outlining policy changes spurred by the toddler's death.
+The department detailed its review of the case Friday and outlined policy changes spurred by the toddler's death.

 DCFS got its first report concerning the 2-year-old on April 12, from a hospital staff member who witnessed the boy's first near-death experience, but the agency did not launch an investigation into the situation at the time, DCFS Secretary Marketa Walters admitted in the statement Friday.